Buffalo Courier Express, July 11, 1933

 Police learned of the kidnapping today.
 The abductors had telephoned a warning that they would kill their captive if police were called into the case.

-Young O’Connell, powerful athlete and lieutenant in the National Guard, is believed to have been snatched away from his home as he got out of his automobile on Friday at 1:15 a.m.
+Young O’Connell, powerful athlete and lieutenant in the National Guard, is believed to have been snatched from his home as he got out of his automobile on Friday at 1:15 a.m.

 But in 1933, there were no friends of "Legs" Diamond.
 His widow was murdered a week before the O'Connell kidnapping, and a former Diamond bodyguard was killed a few weeks after.

 As it was, at least according to James Dunn, author of "Kidnapping the Prince of Albany," four Albany gangsters and a small army of New York City bad guys, including seven associated with Waxey Gordon, then Public Enemy Number One in the Big Apple, teamed up to pull the O'Connell job.
-Again, what were they thinking?

-It is now common knowledge that in 1932 Scarnici and another hitman, Anthony Fabrizzo, accepted a $50,000 offer from Owney Madden, head of the Irish mob in Hell's Kitchen, to kill Vincent "Mad Dog" Coll.
+It is now common knowledge that, in 1932, Scarnici and another hitman, Anthony Fabrizzo, accepted a $50,000 offer from Owney Madden, head of the Irish mob in Hell's Kitchen, to kill Vincent "Mad Dog" Coll.
 On their first try, the invaded a Bronx apartment, expecting to find Coll, but wound up killing three people and wounding three others, none of whom was the target, who didn't show up until the killers had left.

 Scarnici and Fabrizzo had better luck with their second try, Fabrizzo standing guard outside a drug store, while Scarnici went inside, told the cashier to "Keep cool, now," and then used a submachine gun to put fifteen bullets in Coll, who was in a phone booth talking to Madden, the man who had arranged his death.